KwGi/Twitter-Sentiment-Analysis/README.md

-# twitter_sentiment_ana;ysis
+# twitter_sentiment_analysis
 Twitter Sentiment Analysis Challenge for Learn Python for Data Science #2 by @Sirajology on Youtube

 ##Overview

 The code uses the [tweepy](http://www.tweepy.org/)  library to access the Twitter API and the [TextBlob](https://textblob.readthedocs.io/en/dev/) library to perform Sentiment Analysis on each Tweet.
 We'll be able to see how positive or negative each tweet is about whatever topic we choose.

 ##Dependencies